 - Easy-to-use slicer

-You can order Prusa’s best desktop 3D printer as the Original Prusa I3 MK3S kit or an already assembled machine.
-We would recommend you go with the former, as it’s not a difficult process and you can save around $200 that way.
-In many ways, the MK3S is not so much a new product as it is an evident improvement on the previous model.
+You can order Prusa’s best desktop 3D printer as the Original Prusa I3 MK3S kit or as an already assembled machine.
+We would recommend going with the former, as the assembly is not a difficult process, and you can save some $200.
+In many ways, the MK3S is not so much a new product as it is a welcome evolution from the previous model.
 Many of the new features came to life as direct responses to users’ complaints and suggestions.
 It certainly shows how much Prusa values its community.

-One of the biggest and most significant changes to the new model is the redesigned extruder.
+The redesigned extruder is one of the new model’s biggest and most significant changes.
 The new setup allows for better cooling, less resonance, and high-end print quality.
-Many users consider it the best 3D printer for cosplay because you can create large, highly detailed objects like pieces of armor or weapons, which is perfect for this industry.
-With the new hybrid filament sensor, Original Prusa I3 MK3S 3D printer has a constrained filament path, so it’s way more precise and reliable than its predecessor.
+Many users consider it the best 3D printer for cosplay because you can create large, highly detailed models like pieces of armor or weapons, which is perfect for this industry.
+With the new hybrid filament sensor, the Original Prusa I3 MK3S 3D printer has a constrained filament path, so it’s way more precise and reliable than its predecessor.

 Top 5 3D Printers